 - Peaceful and Serene

 Instead of charging your tablets, smart phones, or game consoles, consider recharging your batteries.
-Long term, it will make you feel better, and you’ll return to work feeling more rested and energised.
+Long term, it will make you feel better, and you’ll return to work feeling more rested and energized.
 Internet, emails, and the news should all be turned off.
 All you need is one fully charged phone that is kept off the grid and stored.

 - More Activity